newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/petcare-license.md

 ---
-id: "petcare-license"
-webflowId: "648c973177d79ad743b0e41e"
+filename: petcare-license
-urlSlug: "petcare-license"
+urlSlug: petcare-license
-name: "Obtain an Animal Facilities License, if Required"
+name: Obtain an Animal Facilities License, if Required
-webflowName: "Animal Facilities"
-filename: "petcare-license"
-licenseCertificationClassification: ""
----
+webflowName: "Pet Care: Animal Facilities License"
+summaryDescriptionMd: >-
   `Animal facilities|animal-facilities` need to apply for license(s) with their local government annually.
 Your facility may need multiple licenses depending on the services you provide.

   Check with your local government's department of health for specific license application requirements and to schedule a site inspection prior to your application.

-For additional details, see the New Jersey Department of Health [general guidelines](https://www.nj.gov/health/vph/documents/guidelines_for_municipal_licensure_of_animal_facilities.pdf).
+  To learn more, see the New Jersey Department of Health [Guidelines for Municipal Licensure of Animal Facilities](https://www.nj.gov/health/vph/documents/guidelines_for_municipal_licensure_of_animal_facilities.pdf).
+industryId:
+  - petcare
+id: petcare-license
+webflowId: 648c973177d79ad743b0e41e
+licenseCertificationClassification: ""
 ---

+---

 ### Common Types of Licenses

-- **Kennel:** Board, breed, or sell dogs.
-Partial boarding (doggy daycares) are also considered kennels
+- **Kennel:** Board, breed, or sell dogs (partial boarding, such as doggy daycares, are also considered kennels)
 - **Pound:** House dogs captured by animal control
 - **Shelter:** House animals surrendered by their owners
 - **Pet Shop:** Display animals for sale but are not part of a kennel